Rooted in Resilience: Unraveling the Salvant Family Story

 Preserving History: The Importance of Archives

 While specific records of the “Salvant plantation” are not readily accessible online, the family’s history is meticulously preserved through genealogy records and historical societies.
-Websites like MyHeritage and Ancestry.com provide glimpses into the lives of Joseph Salvant and his descendants, tracing their roots back to the 19th century.
-For instance, records indicate that Joseph Moliere Salvant, born in 1815 in Plaquemines, Louisiana, married Marie Josephine Veillon and had eight children, passing away in 1895 in New Orleans.
+Websites like MyHeritage and Ancestry.com provide glimpses into the lives of Joseph Salvant (brother of Constantine, born 1815 in Plaquemines, married Marie Josephine Veillon, had eight children, died 1895 in New Orleans) and his descendants, tracing their roots back to the 19th century.
 Another Joseph Salvant, born around 1899, was documented in the 1940 U.S. Census living in Jefferson, Louisiana.
-These records offer valuable insights into the family’s lineage and presence in the state.
+Oral histories from family members like Evelyn Terrell Gaddis and Yvonne Henry Fields add personal details.

 Moreover, institutions such as the Louisiana Historical Society and The Historic New Orleans Collection hold archives that could provide deeper insights into the family’s land holdings and contributions to Louisiana’s history.
 The Louisiana Historical Society, founded in 1835, maintains colonial records, while The Historic New Orleans Collection’s Spanish Louisiana Land Grants database (1767–1840) documents land surveys and acts of sale, potentially relevant to the Salvants’ land ownership.
 Researchers interested in exploring these archives can contact the Louisiana Historical Center at the Old U.S. Mint for access to primary source materials.